 Abstract

-Coconut (Cocos nucifera L.) has emerged as a significant high-value crop for agroforestry, particularly in regions facing climate change and food insecurity.
+Coconut (Cocos nucifera L.) has emerged as a high-value crop for agroforestry, particularly in regions facing climate change challenges and food insecurity.
 This study investigates the perception and adoption of coconut palm cultivation among farmers in Atiba Local Government Area, Oyo State, Nigeria, aiming to identify socio-economic factors influencing adoption and the constraints faced by farmers.
-Utilizing a cross-sectional survey design, 100 questionnaires were distributed to farmers selected through random and purposive sampling techniques.
-Descriptive statistics and a binary logistic regression model were used to analyse the data.
-Results indicate a gender imbalance among respondents, with 71% male and 29% female.
-The majority of respondents were aged between 48-57 years, and a significant portion (63%) engaged primarily in farming.
-Awareness levels regarding the economic benefits of coconut cultivation were relatively high, with a mean score of 4.29 for familiarity with coconut products, while knowledge about cultivation techniques was notably lower (mean score of 3.01).
-The logistic regression analysis identified several key determinants influencing the adoption of coconut as an agroforestry crop, including access to extension services (B = 0.771, p = 0.005) and level of education (B = 0.620, p = 0.016).
-Economic constraints emerged as significant barriers; with mean scores indicating that financial resources and availability of quality seedlings were major concerns (mean scores of 3.96 and 3.71, respectively).
-Finally, while farmers in the study area recognise the potential of coconut palms for enhancing food security and economic resilience, significant gaps in knowledge and access to resources hinder widespread adoption.
-The findings underscore the need for targeted educational initiatives and improved access to agricultural support services to promote the cultivation of coconut palms, ultimately contributing to sustainable agroforestry practices in the study area and beyond.
+A cross-sectional survey design was employed, with 100 questionnaires distributed to farmers selected through random and purposive sampling techniques.
+Data were analyzed using descriptive statistics and a binary logistic regression model.

+Results indicate a gender disparity among respondents, with 71% being male and 29% female.
+The majority of respondents were aged between 48-57 years, and 63% engaged primarily in farming.
+Awareness of the economic benefits of coconut cultivation was relatively high, (mean score: 4.29) , but knowledge of cultivation techniques was lower (mean score:3.01).
+The logistic regression analysis identified key determinants influencing the adoption of coconut as an agroforestry crop, including access to extension services (B = 0.771, p = 0.005) and level of education (B = 0.620, p = 0.016).
+Economic constraints e were significant barriers, with financial resources and availability of quality seedlings being major concerns (mean scores: 3.96 and 3.71, respectively).
+While farmers recognize the potential of coconut palms for enhancing food security and economic resilience, significant gaps in knowledge and access to resources hinder widespread adoption.
+The findings underscore the need for targeted educational initiatives and improved access to agricultural support services to promote the coconut cultivation , ultimately contributing to sustainable agroforestry practices in the .

 Keywords: Adoption, Climate Change, Resilience, Coconut-based agroforestry system, Bio-products